“Why should I drink green tea?” you wonder. After all, isn’t that a new-agey trend?

 But that’s not all!

 Sure, if you drink green tea you can help your hair, but also check out this guide to learn how you can use it topically.

 Remember those polyphenols I mentioned earlier?
 Well, they – along with flavonoids and catechins – work as powerful antioxidants.

-This has positive effects on not only the brain but skin, joints and bone density as well.
+This has positive effects on not only the brain but on skin, joints and bone density as well.

 7. Lower Blood Pressure